CXX-Qt - Safe interop between Rust and Qt

 This setup is a bit unusual, as the type qobject::MyObject is actually defined in C++.
 However, it is still possible to add member functions to it in Rust and then expose them back to C++.
 This is the usual workflow for QObjects in CXX-Qt.
 CXX-Qt will define the QObject class itself in C++, but defer to Rust for any behavior.

-Note that we recommend calling the bridge module qobject instead of the CXX-typical ffi.
+📝 Best Practice: We recommend calling the bridge module qobject instead of the CXX-typical ffi.
 This way accessing the C++ QObject outside the bridge becomes a natural qobject::MyObject instead of ffi::MyObject.

 Feel free to choose any module name you like though.